Becoming an HVAC Mechanic: Education & Certification

 The more experience an HVAC mechanic gains, the more certification opportunities are open to him or her.
 There are exams from various agencies that can help HVAC mechanics to demonstrate their expertise in different systems and techniques.
 For instance, the government Energy Star program certifies that an HVAC mechanic is familiar with environmentally friendly systems and practices, which can be a highly valuable skill in the increasingly green economy.
 Further information on the various types of HVAC certifications, online training programs, how to prepare for certification exams, and the regulatory agencies across states is available on the aforementioned HVAC certifications page.

-Whatever certifications or licensures that an HVAC mechanic chooses to pursue can have a significant impact on the types of professional opportunities that are available to him or her, so it is worth considering for those that want to advance their careers.
+Whatever certifications or licensures an HVAC mechanic chooses to pursue can significantly impact the types of professional opportunities available to him or her, so they are worth considering for those who want to advance their careers.

 Sandra Smith